-On February 10, 2011, the Company announced that it had signed a non-binding letter of intent with Fresnillo PLC ("Fresnillo") to jointly explore the contiguous mineral concessions held by the Company and Fresnillo in the Coneto mining district.
+During fiscal 2011, the Company signed a non-binding letter of intent with Fresnillo PLC ("Fresnillo") to jointly explore the contiguous mineral concessions held by the Company and Fresnillo in the Coneto mining district.
 The mineral concessions held by Fresnillo will add an area of 1,977 hectares to the Coneto land package.
 The principal terms of the letter of intent are: